Search

 Langkawi

-In my case, for example, I flew Etihad from Geneva, as this is a destination with direct and (often) cheap connections to Portugal.
-The round trip to Geneva, with a stopover in Abu Dhabi, cost around 525€ (an excellent price considering the distance).
+In my case, I flew Etihad from Geneva.
+Geneva is a destination with direct and (often) cheap connections to Portugal.
+The round trip to Geneva, with a stopover in Abu Dhabi, cost around 525€.
+This is quite an excellent price considering the distance.

 Getting to Malaysia by bus

-Another popular way to enter Malaysia is by bus (this is a popular option in Southeast Asia) because of its low prices.
+Another popular way to enter Malaysia is by bus.
+This is a popular option in Southeast Asia because of its low prices.
 This option only makes sense for those who intend to enter Malaysia via Thailand or Singapore.

 This is exactly what I did on a bus trip with 707 inc that lasted around 4 hours and connected Singapore to Malacca.
 The bus was very comfortable and it cost around 15€.
 I suggest you search for your desired trip on 12goasia – the best site to search for buses in Southeast Asia.